 An increase in LH tells you that you’ll ovulate in the next 24 to 36 hours.

 If you’re trying to conceive, then you should have sex within the next few days.
-Inito is an advanced version of these kits that measures all three hormones and provides accurate information.
+Inito is an advanced version of these kits that measures all four hormones and provides accurate information.

 What to do after I get a positive result on my ovulation test?